 Pleasantries aside.
 Let’s talk.

 Essential oils are not a trend.
-They’re not voodoo, woo woo, or foo foo.
+They’re not voodoo or “woo.”
 They’ve been around a long time, are mentioned over 188 times in the Bible, were referenced in Chinese manuscripts and the Dead Sea Scrolls, and were even used during the time of the ancient Egyptians as medicine.
 People survived the bubonic plague thanks to this stuff.
 No joke.Essential oils are not a trend.
-They're not voodoo, woo woo, or foo foo.
+They're not voodoo or woo.
+They're legit and they work.
 Click To Tweet

 An essential oil is a volatile liquid carefully extracted from a plant that’s used medicinally for all sorts of health imbalances.
 Once carefully extracted these oils can be used for inhalation, ingestion, absorption, and are used for all sorts of household and personal products like laundry detergent, shampoo, toothpaste, and lotion.
 It’s the chemical properties in these oils that provide the benefit and once applied to the skin these benefits hit the blood stream within three seconds.